-If you’re trading in the markets outside of your RRSP or RRIF, you’ll probably treat profits from your investing activities as capital gains.
-This comes with a distinct advantage – capital gains are taxed at just 50% of your marginal tax rate.
+Investors trading in the markets outside of their RRSP or RRIF, will probably treat profits from investing activities as capital gains.
+This comes with an advantage – capital gains are taxed at just 50% of your marginal tax rate.

-It’s worth keeping in mind though, the capital gains regime is geared towards longer-term and infrequent investors.
+It is worth noting that the capital gains regime is geared towards longer-term and infrequent investors.

 Drawbacks To Capital Gains

-As a day trader, you look to close out any positions by the end of the trading day.
-You are concerned with making profits on small price movements across a high number of trades.
-Because your primary motivation is to generate profit, you must report your earnings as business income.
-This income is then fully taxable at your marginal rate.
+Day traders typically look to close out any positions by the end of the trading day and are concerned with making profits on small price movements across a high number of trades.

-Deducting Losses – Unfortunately, as a day trader, you cannot utilise the 50% capital gains inclusion rate on your profits.
-However, you can deduct 100% of your trading losses against other sources of income.
-So, let’s say you rack up $25,000 in trading losses this tax year.
-However, you also have a graphic design business.
-You can offset your trading losses against the revenue generated from your graphic design business.
-Hence, significantly reducing your total tax liability.
+- Deducting Losses – Unfortunately, day traders cannot utilize the 50% capital gains inclusion rate on profits.
+However, they can deduct 100% of trading losses against other sources of income.
+For example, a day trader generates $25,000 in trading losses this tax year.
+However, they also have a graphic design business.
+They can offset their trading losses against the revenue generated from their graphic design business, therefore significantly reducing their total tax liability.

-Claiming Expenses – You can also claim expenses related to your trading activities.
-In order to claim any day trader tax deductions in Canada though, you must have receipts for all the items declared on your return.
-The Canada Revenue Agency (CRA) will not accept these deductions without receipts, and you must also be able to justify how each purchase was related to trading activities.
-Once you have supporting evidence, you can include anything from educational resources to the purchase of a computer and your monthly internet bill.
+- Claiming Expenses – Traders can also claim expenses related to trading activities, as long as all receipts are declared on the tax return.
+The Canada Revenue Agency (CRA) will not accept these deductions without receipts, and justification must be provided on how each purchase was related to trading activities.
+This can include anything from educational resources to the purchase of a computer and a monthly internet bill.